Dreadnought: Post-war

 In spite of the lull in battleship building during the World War, the years 1919–1922 saw the threat of a renewed naval arms race between the United Kingdom, Japan, and the US.
 The Battle of Jutland exerted a huge influence over the designs produced in this period.
 The first ships which fit into this picture are the British Admiral class, designed in 1916.
 Jutland finally persuaded the Admiralty that lightly armoured battlecruisers were too vulnerable, and therefore the final design of the Admirals incorporated much-increased armour, increasing displacement to 42,000 tons.
 The initiative in creating the new arms race lay with the Japanese and United States navies.
 The United States Naval Appropriations Act of 1916 authorized the construction of 156 new ships, including ten battleships and six battlecruisers.
 For the first time, the United States Navy was threatening the British global lead.
 This programme was started slowly (in part because of a desire to learn lessons from Jutland), and never fulfilled entirely.
-The new American ships (the Colorado-class battleships, South Dakota-class battleships and Lexington-class battlecruisers), took a qualitative step beyond the British Queen Elizabeth class and Admiral classes by mounting 16-inch guns.
+The new American ships (the Colorado-class battleships, South Dakota-class battleships and Lexington-class battlecruisers), took a qualitative step beyond the British Queen Elizabeth and Admiral classes by mounting 16-inch guns.

 At the same time, the Imperial Japanese Navy was finally gaining authorization for its 'eight-eight battlefleet'.
 The Nagato class, authorized in 1916, carried eight 16-inch guns like their American counterparts.
 The next year's naval bill authorized two more battleships and two more battlecruisers.
 The battleships, which became the Tosa class, were to carry ten 16-inch guns.
 The battlecruisers, the Amagi class, also carried ten 16-inch guns and were designed to be capable of 30 knots, capable of beating both the British Admiral- and the US Navy's Lexington-class battlecruisers.

-Matters took a further turn for the worse in 1919 when Woodrow Wilson proposed a further expansion of the United States Navy, asking for funds for an additional ten battleships and six battlecruisers in addition to the completion of the 1916 programme (the South Dakota class not yet started).
+In 1919, Woodrow Wilson proposed a further expansion of the United States Navy, asking for funds for an additional ten battleships and six battlecruisers in addition to the completion of the 1916 programme (the South Dakota class not yet started).
 In response, the Diet of Japan finally agreed to the completion of the 'eight-eight fleet', incorporating a further four battleships.
 These ships, the Kii class would displace 43,000 tons; the next design, the Number 13 class, would have carried 18 in guns.
 Many in the Japanese navy were still dissatisfied, calling for an 'eight-eight-eight' fleet with 24 modern battleships and battlecruisers.